top of page

 Source: National Library of Medicine

-Even if they do have a sense that something is not right, they can struggle to pinpoint, document, and communicate their concerns to their pediatrician.
+Even if they do have a sense that something is not right, they can struggle to pinpoint, document, and communicate their developmental concerns to their pediatrician.

 2. Too often, pediatricians don't have enough time or training to perform developmental screenings during well-child checkups and have to rely on what parents think their children do or don't do.
 Yet, 58% of parents believe their pediatrician would notice a delay.